wp-plugins/nextgen-facebook/readme.txt

 	* twitter:site
 	* twitter:title

-= Proven Performance =
+<h4>Proven Performance</h4>

 NGFB is *fast and coded for performance*, making full use of all available caching techniques (persistent / non-persistent object and disk caching).
 NGFB loads only the library files and object classes it needs, keeping it small, fast, and yet still able to support a wide range of 3rd party integration features.

-= Clean Uninstall =
+<h4>Clean Uninstall</h4>

 Try the NGFB plugin with complete confidence &mdash; when uninstalled, NGFB removes *all* traces of itself from the database (options, site options, user and post meta, transients, etc.).

-= Professional Support =
+<h4>Professional Support</h4>

 NGFB support and development is on-going.
-You can review the [FAQ](http://faq.ngfb.surniaulula.com/) and [Notes](http://notes.ngfb.surniaulula.com/) pages for additional setup information.
-If you have any suggestions or comments, post them to the [WordPress support forum](https://wordpress.org/support/plugin/nextgen-facebook) or the [Pro version support website](http://support.ngfb.surniaulula.com/).
+You can review the [FAQ](http://surniaulula.com/codex/plugins/nextgen-facebook/faq/) and [Notes](http://surniaulula.com/codex/plugins/nextgen-facebook/notes/) pages for additional setup information.
+If you have any suggestions or comments, post them to the [WordPress support forum](https://wordpress.org/support/plugin/nextgen-facebook) or the [Pro version support website](http://nextgen-facebook.support.surniaulula.com/).

-**We do not require WordPress admin access to support the plugin** &mdash; All support is provided from the front-end using HTML debugging information within the webpage (see the *Add Hidden Debug Messages* option on the NGFB Advanced settings page).

 Follow Surnia Ulula on [Google+](https://plus.google.com/+SurniaUlula/?rel=author), [Facebook](https://www.facebook.com/SurniaUlulaCom), [Twitter](https://twitter.com/surniaululacom), and [YouTube](http://www.youtube.com/user/SurniaUlulaCom).